US STOCKS-Wall St rises on Berkshire deal, China stimulus hopes

 By Tanya Agrawal

-Aug 10 Wall Street was up more than 1 percent on Monday, bouncing back sharply from last week's steep lows, buoyed by optimism around China and Greece, and as Warren Buffett's latest billion-dollar deal showed the M&A boom was alive and well.
+Aug 10 Wall Street was up about 1 percent on Monday, bouncing back sharply from last week's steep lows, buoyed by optimism around China and Greece, and as Warren Buffett's latest billion-dollar deal showed the M&A boom was alive and well.

-Disappointing data out of China boosted hopes for additional stimulus from Beijing, while Greece and international creditors could wrap up a multi-billion euro bailout accord by Tuesday.
+Disappointing data out of China boosted hopes for additional stimulus from Beijing, while Greece and international creditors are close to finalizing a multi-billion euro bailout accord.

-"The market took their cues from China overnight, and the Berkshire deal is another factor driving investor sentiment today," said Aaron Clark, a portfolio manager at GW&K Investment Management, which oversees about $25 billion.
+"The market took their cues from China overnight and the Berkshire deal in another factor driving investor sentiment today," said Aaron Clark, a portfolio manager at GW&K Investment Management, which oversees about $25 billion.

 With U.S. interest rates near zero for nearly a decade, debt has been cheap.
 But with the Federal Reserve widely expected to hike rate later this year, merger and acquisition activity has increased.